dryajov/opium-decorators/README.md

 DI is a powerful technique that allows decoupling an object's dependencies and their lifecycle from the consuming object, this has clear benefits when it comes to testability and leads to overall cleaner and more maintainable code.

 One of the most tedious and error prone parts of building complex applications is _what/where_ is an object created?
 DI removes this dilemma altogether and simply says "all dependencies are external to the consuming object".
 This is nice, but _what_ really creates and manages this dependencies?
 This is where IoC comes in handy - it enables DI in a more straightforward and cleaner way.
-Without it, doing DI becomes and exercise in building complex initialization sequences - IoC is te bit of magic that makes DI "just work".
+Without it, doing DI becomes and exercise in building complex initialization sequences - IoC is the bit of magic that makes DI "just work".

 I wanted a flexible and powerful IoC container, that allowed complex injection cycles and supported asynchronous dependency resolution.
 At the time, there was nothing like it so I built [Opium](https://github.com/dryajov/opium).
 Over time it has prooven useful to me, however, it's programattic nature made it a bit of a kludge to use.
 Dependencies still have to be registered and assembled in a "central place", or worse the container has to be carried around everywhere.
 With Typescript and its decorator support, it is now possible to masquerade the programattic nature of Opium and instead expose a consisten and simple set of decorators that allow registering a dependency right where it's being declared.